 FPO, AP 96540-1000

 If you’ve ever considered taking your education a step further, you should look to your installation for more information and assistance.
 They can help you decide if receiving an advanced degree is right for you, tell you which local colleges and classes are offered and find out if you’re eligible for tuition assistance.
 The Voluntary Education Center, or Installation Education Center, is available to help you put together a plan to advance your education.

 Military spouses can also choose to engage with an education and career coach through the DoD’s Spouse Education and Career Opportunities program, or SECO.
 These coaches can assist them in exploring multiple tools, resources and information to reach their educational goals.
 To contact a career coach call 800-342-9647 or visit https://myseco.militaryonesource.mil.

-Navy Base Guam and Andersen Air Force Base education offices offer degree programs through the University of Maryland and Central Texas College for undergraduate studies.
-Both colleges offer instruction in a variety of academic fields.
+Navy Base Guam and Andersen Air Force Base education offices offer degree programs through the University of Maryland Global Campus (UMGC) for undergraduate studies.
+UMGC offers instruction in a variety of academic fields.
 University of Oklahoma and University of Phoenix offer courses towards Masters Degree program.
 Contact the Navy College at 671-339-8291 or the Air Force Education Office at 671-366-3170.

 At the Naval Base Guam Navy College military members may take tests for their GED, ACT, and SAT.
-Military Members and their dependents may go to the University of Maryland on Naval Base Guam to take the CLEP and DSST; being a student of the University of Maryland is not necessary.
+Military Members and their dependents may go to the University of Maryland Global Campus on Naval Base Guam to take the CLEP and DSST; enrollment with the University of Maryland is not required.